AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-52-foreign-service/frontmatter.md

 3929a.
 Abolishment of Inspector General of Department of State and Foreign Service.

+3929b.
+Cooperation with Office of the Inspector General.

 3930.
 Board of Foreign Service.

 3931.
 Board of Examiners.